This post was originally published in [2021] and has been fully updated for 2026 with new data and tools.

 Everything else isn't known.
 It's not known which path was used or how many nodes were connected.

 You could picture the lightning network as everyone puts money in a pile.
-Then everyone passes IOU notes around and when someone wants to leave they add up their IOUs and take the money they are owed.
+Then everyone passes IOU notes around, and when someone wants to leave, they add up their IOUs and take the money they are owed.

 The MOST interesting thing about this IOU system is going to be the taxes.
 It looks like the IRS in the U.S. will only be able to see how much money you put in the pile and what you take out.